Vifega85/refactor/README.md

 # Refactoring Challenge Project
-improving html semantics as well as accessability
+improving html semantics as well as accessability!